MobileNativeFoundation/rules_xcodeproj/doc/design/custom_xcode_schemes.md

 }
 ```

-> TODO: Is selecting targets from the test actions and launch actions sufficient for only incuding
-> top-level targets in the overall targets list?

 ## Configuration and Target Selection in Schemes

 Throughout this proposal, the syntax for listing targets in the schemes shows simple Bazel target